Can anything be done for adults with strabismus (misaligned eyes)?

 Who treats misaligned eyes in adults?

 An ophthalmologist trained in strabismus is the most qualified specialist to treat adults with misaligned eyes.
-In determining the cause of the misalignment, other specialist can be utilized.
-Adult strabismus specialist can be located in the directory of AAPOS, an organization of eye surgeons with special training in eye muscle problems.
+In determining the cause of the misalignment, other specialists may be utilized.
+Adult strabismus specialists can be located in the directory of AAPOS, an organization of eye surgeons with special training in eye muscle problems.
 Your own eye doctor may also have a recommendation.